UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 c:\windows\system32\inetsrv>
 ```

 Great, we have a foothold as ellen.freeman!
-However, there is no flag.
+However, there is no user flag.
 Let's do some post exploitation work.

 ## Getting user

 ### Looking at file system

 Let's take a look at file system.
-There are some git-related files in the ellen.freeman's home folder, but those do not lead us to anything we already do not know.
+There are some git-related files in the ellen.freeman's home folder, but those do not lead us to anything we already do not know or own.
 Let's take a look at user's documents.

 ```
 C:\Users\ellen.freeman\Documents>dir